zachsarc/SKP10-group-project/CodeStyle.md

 Be consistent with your choice of indentation.

 ## Variable Naming:
-se meaningful and descriptive names for variables.
+Use meaningful and descriptive names for variables.
 Follow camelCase convention for variables (e.g., myVariable).

 ## Function Declarations: Use named function expressions for better stack traces.